mghendi/ABW-Academy/Practitioners Course/Cohort1_2022/Projects/Alicia Flores/readme.md

 #### Goal of the project (In development)
-The Emergency Response Tool's purpose will collect the data to assess the situation
+The Emergency Response Tool's purpose will collect the data to assess the situation...